 The City of Milan

-The Milan demonstrator is operated by A2A Calore & Servizi and is composed of two pilot sites located in via Gadio and via Balilla.
+The Milan demonstrator is operated by A2A Calore & Servizi and is composed of two pilot sites located in viale Gadio and via Balilla.
 Two small-scale district heating and cooling networks will operate at neutral temperature and will integrate RES and waste heat.
 The demonstrator aims to achieve the following goals:

-The network will use high-density polypropylene pipes and exploit heat from groundwater wells that is available throughout the year at 15°C. This heat will be used as a thermal source for three existing buildings: a kindergarten, a municipal center and a residential building.
+The network will use high-density polypropylene pipes and exploit heat from groundwater wells that is available throughout the year between 10°C and15°C. This heat will be used as a thermal source for three existing buildings: a kindergarten, a municipal center, and a residential building.
 Thermal loads will be covered by heat pumps combined with thermal energy storage systems.